radiumce/microsandbox/SELF_HOSTING.md

 > [!TIP]
 >
 > Use the `--detach` flag to run the server in the background.
 >
-> Run `msb server stop` to stop the server if it's running in the background.
->
 > See `msb server --help` for more options.